Mariners vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have compiled a 36-30 record in games they were favored on the moneyline (winning 54.5% of those games).
+- The Mariners have won 36 of the 67 games they were the moneyline favorite this season (53.7%).

-- Seattle has had an over/under set by oddsmakers 103 times, and have combined with opponents to go over the total in 51 of those games (51-50-2).
+- In the 104 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 51 times (51-51-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!